Shakil-Ali/FOMLADS/README.md

 ## Technologies
 Project is created with:
-* Python version: 12.3
+* Python version: 3
+*

+## Libraries
+The required libraries to run the code:
+* pip install scikit-learn
+*

 ## Setup
-To run this project, install it locally using npm:
+To begin running this project, 'cd' to repository first:

 ```
-$ cd ../lorem
+$ cd FOMLADS
-$ npm install
-$ npm start
 ```

 ## Running Code